ibm-cloud-docs/databases-for-etcd/pricing.md

 ## Dedicated Cores Pricing

-When you provision, you have the option of selecting the initial CPU allocation for your deployment.
+You have the option of selecting the CPU allocation for your deployment.
 With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
 Your deployments are then allocated the number of CPUs you specify.
 The cost of dedicated cores is $30 per core per month, and each member gets the selected number of cores.
 For example, if you provision a deployment with 3 dedicated cores per member, that is a total of 9 cores, and billed at $270 per month.

 Dedicated cores are an optional feature.
 The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.